Choosing a platform, hosting package, and domain name can get overwhelming pretty quickly.

-For all of you preferred video learners out there, here is a quick video on this income report from our YouTube Channel below.
+And for all of you preferred video learners out there, here is a quick video on this income report from our YouTube Channel below.

 There’s a basic economic theory that is as true for blogging as anything else in life:

-“There’s no such thing as a free lunch.”
+“There is no such thing as a free lunch.”

 While starting with a “free” hosting platform may sound alluring, it’s often just a guise to get your money later on.

-Think about it: That company needs to make money somehow or they’d go out of business.
+Think about it.
+That company needs to make money somehow or they’d go out of business.

 Here’s why not to use them (including non-financial reasons):

 - Unwanted Ads – “Nothing better than big ads on a website!” – No One Ever.
 Many of the free sites put ugly unsightly ads on your website.
-Gotta make money somehow, right?

 - Limited Features – Often, these websites limit common features and offer them only for more money.
 Very similar to a free app with things you buy once inside.

-- No True Domain Name – Nothing looks less trustworthy to me than an article with a url like politicaltruths.blogspot.com.
+- No True Domain Name – Nothing looks less trustworthy to me than an article written by politicaltruths.blogspot.com.
 With most free hosts, you don’t get a full domain name.
-Plus, the host we use comes with a free domain name!

 - Customer Support – It’s hard to have great customer support when running free websites.
 Most of the support for these websites ranges from abysmal to non-existent.